Conventional wisdom has it that training with high reps and light weights builds endurance, but makes little contribution to gains in muscle mass.

 The term myofibrillar hypertrophy refers to an increase in the volume of the myofibrils, while sarcoplasmic hypertrophy describes the expansion of the sarcoplasm.

-The idea is that low weight high rep training leads mainly to so-called “non-functional” sarcoplasmic hypertrophy, creating “puffy” muscles that tend to deflate relatively quickly.
+The idea is that training with lighter weights and higher reps leads mainly to so-called “non-functional” sarcoplasmic hypertrophy, creating “puffy” muscles that tend to deflate relatively quickly.

 Training with heavy weights and lower reps, on the other hand, is said to preferentially increase the rate of myofibrillar hypertrophy, leading to dense, strong, “functional” muscles.